 Innovative leadership has the opportunity to inspire change, support risk-taking and communicate expectations of use through curriculum, goals, and outcomes for all learners.

-In the chart above, a larger number of districts across all CESAs are beginning to use the Wisconsin Digital Learning Plan.
+The chart above shows two-thirds of districts across all CESAs are using the Wisconsin Digital Learning Plan in their planning process.